librz/learning-ocaml/04-pattern_matching.md

 ### The "function" Keyword

-Because pattern matching is so often used in function body, OCaml provides `function` keyword as a syntactic sugar for pattern matching inside function:
+Because pattern matching is so frequently used in function body, OCaml provides `function` keyword as a syntactic sugar for pattern matching inside function:

 ```ocaml
 let rec getlen l =